 The new policies will be implemented through changes to the ADPNet Governance Policy and/or through specific policy documents, as needed.

 6. When will the new membership model take effect?

-The new membership model took effect on October 1, 2016.
+If approved by the ADPNet Steering Committee and the NAAL Council, the new membership model will take effect on October 1, 2016.

 7. What are my expected costs?